PadeanuTudor/Spam_Detector/README.md

 - pandas
 - scikit-learn

-Make sure to also download the SMSSpamCollection file, that is the dataset that the projects work on, by default.
+Make sure to also download the SMSSpamCollection file too, and put in the same folder as main.py, that is the dataset that the projects work on, by default.

 Github link: https://github.com/PadeanuTudor/Spam_Detector